How do you transform data today?

 Use Existing Metadata

 SortCL and related facilities in the CoSort package accept many third-party data layouts, e.g., DB DDL, COBOL copybooks, CSV, LDIF and XML files, CLF and ELF web logs, and SQL*Loader Control File metadata.
 SortCL job scripts contain SQL-familiar commands that use and/or reference the layouts.
+Its GUI discovers and generates those layouts automatically.

 Interoperate & Accelerate

 SortCL transforms can run alongside ETL tools like Informatica and DataStage, to optimize their performance.
-SortCL jobs run on the command line, in batch scripts, from 3GL programs, via API calls, or in the IRI Workbench GUI, built on Eclipse.
+SortCL jobs run on the command line, in batch scripts, from 3GL programs, via API calls, or in the IRI Workbench GUI, built on Eclipse™.
 Easily embed these transforms to accelerate your applications.

-SortCL exploits CoSort's granular performance tuning and flexible CPU licensing.
+SortCL exploits CoSort's granular speed tuning and flexible CPU licensing.
 IRI's continuing innovation in parallel data movement, I/O and memory management, data manipulation functionality and consolidation -- along with our meaningful industry partnerships -- keep you at the leading edge of big data transformation.